-- 1. Allow sales growth to be inadequate to meet organizational goals. - 2.
+- I. Allow sales growth to be inadequate to meet organizational goals. - 2.
 Allow operations to generate an inadequate net income. - 3.
 Allow liquidity (the ability to meet cash needs in a timely and efficient fashion) to be insufficient. - 4.
 Allow solvency (the relationship of debt to equity) to be insufficient. - 5.
 Allow growth in ownership and owner equity to be insufficient. - 6.
 Default on any terms that are part of the Co-op's loans. - 7.
 Allow late payment of contracts, payroll, loans or other financial obligations. - 8.
 Incur debt other than trade payables or other reasonable and customary liabilities incurred in the ordinary course of doing business. - 9.
 Acquire, encumber or dispose of real estate. - 10.
-Allow tax payments or other government-ordered payments or filings to be overdue or inaccurately filed. - 11.
+Allow tax payments or other government-ordered payments or filings to be overdue or inaccurately filed. - II.
 Use restricted funds for any purpose other than that required by the restriction. - 12.
 Allow financial record keeping systems to be inadequate or out of conformity with Generally Accepted Accounting Principles (GAAP). - 13.
 Fail to meet at least quarterly with the Treasurer to review the status of the budget for the Board of Directors to review the General Manager's credit card statements.

+Last revised: BCI Retreat: April 27, 2014

 Policy Title: B2 - Business Planning and Financial Budgeting

+Policy Type: Executive Limitations